 1) The first one was applied to a crown that needed to be rebuilt.
 The existing crown was so severely damaged that some areas were not even covering the bricks.
 The sealant started cracking (not suppose to happen) and peeling off.
 We rebuilt the concrete crown.

-As a respected chimney repair company in Silver Spring, MD All Pro Chimney Service only uses the best products for sealing chimney crowns.
+It is important to choose a chimney repair company like ours who only uses the best products for sealing chimney crowns.

 Related crown repair articles